usds/SME-QA-Website/pages/phases/job-analysis/defining-competencies.md

 - Communicate and escalate across issues to a given vendor.
 - Assist customers with deployment and installation of new or updated applications.

 The competency definition should be 1-3 sentences long and avoid a laundry list of specific tasks.
+Competancies should explain what it looks like when an applicant has that skill.
 Based on the job tasks, the definition for Customer Support is:

 > *Customer Support: Works with external and/or internal customers in a large, geographically dispersed organization to assess needs, provide information or assistance, and resolve their problems.
 Knows how to best utilize ticketing systems.
 Is committed to providing quality products and services.*